-And the Phantron, which morphs into a jumping frog-like mecha for its second form, with a Scare Chord during the transformation.
+Phantron, which morphs into a jumping frog-like mecha for its second form, with a Scare Chord during the transformation.

-Tales of Phantasia has Dhaos, who is first fought in his human form, then reveals his "True Power", a giant monster vaguely reminiscent of a giant armored purple-and-red Praying Mantis, then crosses the Bishonen Line by invoking his gods and turning into an angelic-like being -much like Yggdrasil from the later Tales Of Symphonia.
+Tales of Phantasia has Dhaos, who is first fought in his human form, then reveals his "True Power", a giant monster vaguely reminiscent of a giant armored purple-and-red Praying Mantis, then crosses the Bishonen Line by invoking his gods and turning into an angelic-like being -much like Yggdrasil from the later Tales of Symphonia.
 In the original SNES-version, he only has the first two forms, however.

-Kronos/Miktran from Tales Of Destiny turns into an Eldritch Abomination after being defeated once in the original game, but takes on a form resembling a purple demon in the remake.
+Kronos/Miktran from Tales of Destiny turns into an Eldritch Abomination after being defeated once in the original game, but takes on a form resembling a purple demon in the remake.

-The final boss of the main story of Tales Of Legendia starts off looking human, but transforms after he absorbs the power of the Nerifes and becomes its physical avatar, which looks like a blueish humanoid robot.
+The final boss of the main story of Tales of Legendia starts off looking human, but transforms after he absorbs the power of the Nerifes and becomes its physical avatar, which looks like a blueish humanoid robot.

-Mathias from Tales Of Innocence ditches her human form immediately, changing into a freakish centaur-like form that has her torso situated on the body of Asura in place of his head.
+Mathias from Tales of Innocence ditches her human form immediately, changing into a freakish centaur-like form that has her torso situated on the body of Asura in place of his head.
 In the remake, she additionally takes on a human form after that, then becomes a near perfect copy of Asura for her final form.

-In Tales Of Vesperia, Duke starts off looking perfectly human, then changes into an ethereal form with a ton of Attack Drones floating around him.
+In Tales of Vesperia, Duke starts off looking perfectly human, then changes into an ethereal form with a ton of Attack Drones floating around him.
 If you collected all of the Fell Arms, he'll change into a third form, which is similar to the second, but with dark skin and no shirt.